xpanvictor/ZecKit/CONTRIBUTING.md

-# Contributing to ZecDev Launchpad
+# Contributing to ZecKit

-Thank you for your interest in contributing to ZecDev Launchpad!
+Thank you for your interest in contributing to ZecKit!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents